CaoDuyThanh/TF-Restricted-Boltzmann-Machine/README.md

-# TF-SimpleCNN
+# TF-Restricted Boltzmann Machine
-A simple CNN network using TensorFlow
+A RBM network using TensorFlow